The Day Bob Marley Played Football In Brazil| 06 August, 2010

 We played football, smoked some spliffs together and he even went to a show I played at the Morro da Urca, in Ariola’s Brazil release party.
 I sat beside him and we talked a lot.
 I couldn’t always understand what he was saying but Marina Lima [the singer] helped us communicate.
 For the little time we stayed together I realised that he was a very calm and suave figure.
 I have been listening to his albums until today and some time ago recorded a song in his memory called “Ver Bahia”.

 The planned world tour failed to happen.
 Primarily because Jacob Miller, the lead singer for Inner Circle and with whom Marley planned to tour, was killed in a car accident in Kingston, Jamaica straight after returning from South America.
-Marley still performed plenty of concerts in 1980, in Europe and America, but eventually his health deteriorated and he died in 1981, his plan stopping in Miami to take him to hospital.
+Marley still performed plenty of concerts in 1980, in Europe and America, but eventually his health deteriorated and he died in 1981, his plane stopping in Miami to take him to hospital.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp